Sydney Sailors' Home: History

 The history of the Sailors' Home is inextricably linked with the adjacent Cadmans Cottage.
 The first Superintendent restored the Cottage as a residence in 1865 and it was used as such until 1926, when the new extension to the Home provided a residence for the Superintendent and his family.
 The cottage was used as an overflow for sailors accommodation until the late 1950s, when it was vacated and fell into disrepair.

 In 1970, the Sydney Cove Redevelopment Authority resumed the site.
-Cadmans Cottage was gazetted under the National Parks and Wildlife Act as an Historic Site.
+Cadmans Cottage was gazetted under the National Parks and Wildlife Act as a Historic Site.
 About this time, sailors' wages increased dramatically, and with this their expectations of standard of accommodation, so attendance at the home dropped.

 In 1980–81, plans were prepared by Hall, Bowe and Webber Pty Ltd Architects to adapt the building for use by the Marionette Theatre of Australia, approved by Council in 1983.
 This work involved substantial structural changes and the removal of significant fabric.
 This use ceased in the later 1980s.
 In 1993 conservation works were completed by the Sydney Cove Redevelopment Authority reversing many of the 1983 changes and the Heritage and Information Centre opened in the building in the following year.
 Later this was replaced with the Sydney Visitor Centre.
 In 1995, level 1 and part of level two were adapted to restaurant use and leased to a private operator.
 In 2005 the Sydney Visitor centre moved out of the building.

 The building now houses a Charles Billich commercial art gallery.
 Billich was named Artist of the 1996 Summer Olympics.
 He is the recipient of the 2000 Sport Artist of the Year Award presented annually by the American Sport Art Museum and Archives.
 He was named Designated Artist 2001 Centenary Nobel Peace Prize.
 Inspired by his work entitled The Beijing Cityscape, the official image for the successful Beijing bid to host the 2008 Olympic Games, Billich conceived a series of images based on the Bing Ma Yong Terracotta warriors.
 The Bing Ma Yong images are represented on a collection of 16 postage stamps currently in circulation in China.